runeh/mockumental/README.md

 - util/writeMockToRes: set headers and stuff
 - get rid of routeId, use only handlerId for activation?
 - default selection should happen after sorting.
 So not be 404 is there is 200
+- Massage markup for web admin UI? bake in selected status?
+- JSON http api responses.
+See point above for data format.

 ## Notes